arashmpr/Memory-Retention/README.md

 In this repository we cover the following areas:

+- Requirements
 - Datasets
 - Sequence Embeddings
 - Neural Networks
 - Data Prepration
 - Evaluating
 - Conclusion

+## Requirements
+You can execute the `.ipynb` files in Google Colab to obtain valid results.
+However, for the `.py` files, you will need to install certain Python libraries as specified in the `utils` file.

 ## Datasets